dnkmmr69420/containerized-amethyst/README.md

 # containerized-amethyst
-A package manager that runs amethyst in an arch based [distrobox](https://github.com/89luca89/distrobox) container
+A package manager that runs amethyst in an arch based [distrobox](https://github.com/89luca89/distrobox) container called [Crystal linux docker image](https://git.getcryst.al/crystal/misc/docker)

 Feel free to include this in your project